-Currently, a portfolio review is not required for acceptance into the Graphic and Animation Design’s (DSAM) program.
-However, students are expected to exhibit growth, dedication and maturation while enrolled in the DSAM program.
+Currently, a portfolio review is not required for acceptance into the Graphic and Animation Design’s (GAND) program.
+However, students are expected to exhibit growth, dedication and maturation while enrolled in the GAND program.
 These traits are especially important during the first year in the program.
 Student growth, dedication, and artistic maturation is gauged via five portfolio assessments.
 Each year all graphic and animation design students will be assessed, based on their work and presentation of their work in the portfolio assessment.

 There are five mandatory portfolio assessments as explained below.

 As a graduation requirement, all students must participate in, and pass each of the five levels of the GAND portfolio assessments.
 At each of the five assessment levels, students must present work that is predetermined by the faculty.
 The assessment evaluations are scored as either pass, no pass, or conditional no pass.